MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/deployment-roadmap.md

 1. Update your Azure Information Protection policy to apply data protection

     Modify your Azure Information Protection policy so that one or more labels apply Rights Management protection.
 For more information, see [How to configure a label to apply Rights Management protection](../deploy-use/configure-policy-protection.md).

+    Note that labels in Outlook that apply Rights Management protection require additional configuration: Exchange must be configured to use information rights management (IRM).
+If you are using Exchange Online, see the instructions for [Exchange Online: IRM Configuration](../deploy-use/configure-office365.md#exchange-online-irm-configuration).
+If you are using Exchange on-premises, you must deploy and configure the [RMS connector and your Exchange servers](../deploy-use/deploy-rms-connector.md).

 2. Deploy the Rights Management sharing application